Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/global_biases.rst

 This diagnostic is maintained by Silvia Caprioli (`@silviacaprioli <https://github.com/silviacaprioli>`_, `silvia.caprioli@polito.it <mailto:silvia.caprioli@polito.it>`_).
 Contributions are welcome — please open an issue or a pull request.
-For questions or suggestions, contact the AQUA team or the maintainers.
+For questions or suggestions, contact the AQUA team or the maintainer.

 Detailed API
 ------------